 Obviously, mapping is ripe for a blockchain + meatspace solution.
-I sat down with Ariel Siedman at Hivemapper for a walk through what they’re doing to allow you to tap into one of the many large data flows swirling around us every day
+In December of 2021, I sat down with Ariel Siedman at Hivemapper for a walk through what they’re doing to allow you to tap into one of the many large data flows swirling around us every day

 Before we talk about how you can start to tap into the data flow of your mapping capabilities (or just go straight there if you’re impatient), let’s talk about who might buy mapping data.

 One thing that’s likely is that YOU don’t.
 You just open up your phone, choose your favorite mapping app, and get where you’re going.
 For the most part, you don’t care what the route looks like, you just want the fastest route.

 Unless, of course, you’re a real estate developer.
 In that case, you want to know everything you can about a piece of land before you put serious money into it.
 Real estate developers pore over maps; they’re obsessed with them.
 They look at properties from every angle.
 “Can we move this wall here?”
 “How much space do we have to the property line?”
 “How high is this?”
 “Where are the exterior doors?” and a long list of other questions that they’ll pay to have answered.

 Real estate developers aren’t the only ones interesting in mapping data.
 Uber wants it, Lyft wants it, urban planners want it, and they’re all willing to pay for fresh, accurate data.